dbafromthecold/SqlServerChaosEngineering/PITCHME.md

 - Monitoring<br>
     - When were we alerted?
 - User error<br>
-    - Running an UPDATE statement without a WHERE clause
+    - Running an UPDATE statement without WHERE
 - Disaster Recovery<br>
     - When did we last test our DR strategy?
 @ulend